Platform Selection Guide¶

 # - JDBC/ODBC drivers

-# Databricks: Spark ecosystem language support
+# Databricks SQL: Spark ecosystem language support

 # - Scala, Python, Java, R, SQL